ttvand/ttvand.github.io/_posts/2016-12-30-Second place in the Santander product Recommendation Kaggle competition.md

 The test data is split randomly between the public and private leaderboard using a 30-70% random split.
 For those who are not familiar with Kaggle competitions: feedback is given during the competition on the public leaderboard whereas the private leaderboard is used to calculate the final standings.

 ## <a name="explorAnalysis"><a> Exploratory analysis
 I wrote an <a href="https://tvdwiele.shinyapps.io/Santander-Product-Recommendation/" target="_blank">interactive Shiny application</a> to research the raw data.
 Feel free to explore the data yourself!
+This analysis revealed many interesting patterns and was the major motivation for many of the base model features.

 {% include image.html url="/img/product frequency.png" description="New product counts by time for the top 9 products" %}